microsoft/artifacts-credprovider/src/Authentication/README.md

     })
     .Build();

-// Can use MsalTokenProvidersFactory which works for most cases, or compose the token providers manually var factory = new MsalTokenProvidersFactory(app, logger);
+// Can use MsalTokenProviders which works for most cases, or compose the token providers manually var providers = MsalTokenProviders.Get(app, logger);
-var providers = factory.Get(authority);

 var tokenRequest = new TokenRequest
 {